flexera-public/policy_templates/compliance/google/unlabeled_resources/README.md

 ## What It does

-Find all Google cloud resources(disks, images, instances, snapshots, buckets, vpnGateways) missing any of the user provided labels with the option to update the resources with the missing labels.

-## Functional Details
+This policy template checks for Google Cloud resources missing the user-specified labels.
+An incident is raised containing the unlabeled resources, and the user has the option to label them.

+## How It Works

-- The policy leverages the Google Cloud API to retrieve a list of all labelable resources across Google Cloud Projects.
+- The policy leverages the Google Compute and Storage APIs to retrieve a list of all resources in the Google Cloud estate.
+- The policy then filters that list based on user-specified parameters.
-- Using the 'List of labels' parameter, the policy identifies all resources that are missing the label keys specified by the user.
+- The policy then identifies the resources in the filtered list that are missing the labels specified by the user.
-- The policy outputs resources missing the specified label keys as well as resources with the specified label keys but are missing label values.

 ## Input Parameters

-This policy has the following input parameters required when launching the policy.

-- *Email addresses* - Email addresses of the recipients you wish to notify when new incidents are created.
+- *Email Addresses* - Email addresses of the recipients you wish to notify when new incidents are created.
-- *List of labels* - List of labels to find resources which are not labeled by given inputs.
+- *Allow/Deny Projects* - Whether to treat Allow/Deny Projects List parameter as allow or deny list.
+Has no effect if Allow/Deny Projects List is left empty.
+- *Allow/Deny Projects List* - Filter results by project ID/name, either only allowing this list or denying it depending on how the above parameter is set.
+Leave blank to consider all projects.
+- *Resource Types* - The types of resources to check labels for.
+Any options not selected will not be reported on.
+- *Labels* - The policy will report resources missing the specified labels.
+The following formats are supported:
+  - `Key` - Find all resources missing the specified label key.
+  - `Key==Value` - Find all resources missing the specified label key:value pair and all resources missing the specified label key.
+  - `Key!=Value` - Find all resources that have the specified label key:value pair.
+  - `Key=~/Regex/` - Find all resources where the value for the specified key does not match the specified regex string and all resources missing the specified label key.
+  - `Key!~/Regex/` - Find all resources where the value for the specified key matches the specified regex string.
+- *Any / All* - Whether to report on instances missing any of the specified labels or all of them.
+Only applicable if more than one value is entered in the `Labels` field.

+This policy has the following input parameters required when adding labels to resources from a raised incident:

+- *Add Labels (Key=Value)* - Cloud native labels to add to resources with missing labels.
+Use Key=Value format.
+Examples: env=production, team=finance

 ## Policy Actions